3mcd/p2p-edit/README.md

 ```

 Adapters will be executed with the model, a `sync` function, and any additional arguments you pass to `client#adapter()`.
 They should return an object with `install`, `uninstall` and `update` functions.

+A typical pattern would be to subscribe to changes on your dependency (like a textarea), map those changes to model inserts/deletes, and call `sync`.

 The `update` function is triggered when handshake data from a peer is recieved, and when `sync` is called by other instances of the same adapter.